aldryn/aldryn-docs/docs/tutorial/commandline/installation_windows.rst

     This is a good point at which to restart your machine, to help ensure that it starts up with the software you have installed ready to use.

+Later, you will want to consult the :ref:`command-line client reference notes
+<command-line-client-reference>`, but in the meantime, all the operations you'll need to use are
+described in this tutorial.

 .. _upload_key_windows:

 **********************************